BatmanNet: Bi-branch Masked Graph Transformer Autoencoder for Molecular Representation: Materials and methods

-\textbf{Encoder.} The encoder maps the initial features of visible, unmasked nodes and edges to embeddings on their latent feature spaces.
-As shown in Figure \ref{fig2}, the node and edge branches of the encoder are two symmetric multi-layer transformer-styled networks based on the implementation described in \cite{32}.
-The encoder comprises a stack of $N$ identical layers of the GNN-Attention block, and each block adopts a double-layer information extraction framework.
+\textbf{Details of encoder and decoder.} As illustrated in Figure \ref{fig2}, The encoder and decoder consist of a stack of $N$ and $M$ ($M \ll N$) identical layers of the GNN-Attention block, respectively, with each block adopting a double-layer information extraction framework.
+The GNN is integrated into the attention layer to extract local and global information of molecular graphs, respectively.

 In a GNN-Attention block, a GNN is used as the first layer of the information extraction network.
 It performs the message passing operation on the input graph to extract local information, and the output is the learned embeddings.
-A multi-head attention layer is then adopted to capture the global information of the graph.
-Concretely, a GNN-Attention block comprises three GNNs, i.e., $\mathbf{G}_\mathbf{Q}(\cdot), \mathbf{G}_\mathbf{K}(\cdot)$, and $\mathbf{G}_\mathbf{V}(\cdot)$, that learn embedding of queries $\mathbf{Q}$, keys $\mathbf{K}$, and values $\mathbf{V}$ as follows:
+A multi-head attention layer is then employed to capture the global information of the graph.
+Specifically, a GNN-Attention block comprises three GNNs, i.e., $\mathbf{G}_\mathbf{Q}(\cdot), \mathbf{G}_\mathbf{K}(\cdot)$, and $\mathbf{G}_\mathbf{V}(\cdot)$, that learn embedding of queries $\mathbf{Q}$, keys $\mathbf{K}$, and values $\mathbf{V}$ as follows:

-where $\mathbf{H} \in \mathbb{R}^{n \times d}$ is the hidden representation matrix of $n$ nodes, with the embedding size of $d$.
-Then we apply equations (\ref{Attention}) and (\ref{Multi-head attention}) to get the final output of the GNN-Attention block.
-At the beginning of the encoder, we use a linear projection with added positional embeddings to keep the positional information of unmasked nodes and edges.
-Here we adopt the absolute sinusoidal positional encoding proposed by~\cite{45} and the positions of nodes and edges in the input graph are indexed by RDkit before masking.
+where $\mathbf{H} \in \mathbb{R}^{n \times d}$ is the hidden representation matrix of $n$ nodes, with an embedding size of $d$.
+Then we apply equations (\ref{Attention}), (\ref{Multi-head attention}), and (\ref{head}) to obtain the final output of the GNN-Attention block.

+At the beginning of the encoder, we use a linear projection with added positional embeddings to preserve the positional information of unmasked nodes and edges.
+Here we adopt the absolute sinusoidal positional encoding proposed by~\cite{vaswani2017attention}, and the positions of nodes and edges in the input graph are indexed by RDkit before masking.
 By feeding the original graph and its dual graph to both branches of the encoder, respectively, we get the aggregated node embedding $\mathbf{m}_v$ and edge embedding $\mathbf{m}_{vw}$ as follows:

-We add long-range residual connections from the initial features of nodes and edges to $\mathbf{m}_v$ and $\mathbf{m}_{vw}$ to overcome the vanishing gradient and alleviate the over-smoothing at the message passing stage.
-In the last step, we apply a Feed Forward and LayerNorm to obtain the node embedding and edge embedding as the final output of the encoder.
+We add long-range residual connections from the initial features of nodes and edges to $\mathbf{m}_v$ and $\mathbf{m}_{vw}$ to overcome the vanishing gradient and alleviate over-smoothing at the message passing stage.
+In the last step, we apply a Feed Forward and LayerNorm to obtain the unmasked node embedding and edge embedding as the final output of the encoder.